Origin: Maple Ridge / Surrey, BC

 Estrada hosted a dating competition MuchMusic television series called Love Court which featured her “First Degree” as the theme song.
 In 2010, she released her second album, Here Kitty Kittee which spawned two singles.
 The music video for “Lipstick” was filmed in London, England.

 In 2012, Elise released single “Piece of Me” as well as a charity single about the suicide of Vancouver bullied teen Amanda Todd.
+In 2013 she released a charity single “All It Takes Is a Moment” with proceeds going to victims of typhoon Haiyan which devastated part of The Philippines.
+Her third album, #Round3 appeared in 2014.

 Elise Estrada hasn’t racked up gold and platinum certifications as of yet, but she has set the stage for all future Canadian recording artists whose roots lie in east Asia.
 And in so doing, she is a true heroine and will be remembered in the generations to come as a Canadian legend.